 Heat transport in nanostructures through frequency-domain thermoreflectance

 We have applied frequency-domain thermoreflectance (FDTR), an optical pump-probe technique, to the study of heat transport in nanostructures.
 To enable sufficient sensitivity over such small length scales, we have developed means to extend the modulation frequency of FDTR to ~200 MHz.
-For the study of heat transport in anisotropic materials, beam-offset FDTR enhances our ability to detect in-plane heat transport such as in the case of one-atom thick graphene layers.
+For the study of heat transport in anisotropic materials, beam-offset FDTR or FD-MOKE enhance our ability to detect in-plane heat transport such as in the case of one-atom thick graphene layers.

 Measurement of Curie temperature distribution in nanogranular hard ferromagnets